Posts tagged with "Texas":

 Exactly one year after Hurricane Harvey touched down in Texas, Gulf Coast oil and gas industries have reportedly been lobbying hard for protection against the rising tides.
 As Houston residents prepare to go to the ballot over a $2.5 billion resiliency and flood mitigation bond package on August 25, the Texas state government has already approved $3.9 billion to protect oil refineries.
 Texas Governor Greg Abbott and other state leaders had proposed a $61 billion plan for rebuilding and hardening the state’s coast in November of last year, but at the time, officials in the fiscally conservative state balked at the cost.
 Texas was far from the only state swamped by a heavy hurricane season last year, and with wildfires raging across the West Coast, lawmakers claimed that disaster relief funding had been stretched thin.
 The most ambitious portion of the Rebuild Texas plan proposed last year was the “Ike Dike,” a $12 billion series of levees and seawalls along the Gulf Coast that would form a protective “spine.”
 If the plan were funded, three large barriers would be installed along the Houston-Galveston coast to protect against flooding.
 Now, as AP reports, while the state is still trying to secure the public funding necessary to build the spine, the aforementioned $3.9 billion will go towards building three smaller seawalls to protect oil and gas infrastructure.
 That was deliberate on the part of the Texas Land Commissioner’s Office, as Hurricane Harvey knocked out about a quarter of the area’s refining capability.
 Refineries along the Gulf Coast are responsible for 30 percent of America’s refining capacity.
 The taxpayer-funded sections will provide a six-mile-long stretch of 19-foot-tall seawalls along Port Arthur on the Texas-Louisiana border, 25 miles of floodwalls around Orange County, and the final swath would protect Freeport.
 Construction is slated to begin in the next few months and once these disparate projects are complete, they could become part of a larger protection network if the rest of the funding is secured later.
 Still, the irony of the fossil fuel industry asking for money to protect against the effects of climate change was not lost on advocates and casual observers.
 “The oil and gas industry is getting a free ride,” Brandt Mannchen of the Houston Sierra Club told AP.
 “You don’t hear the industry making a peep about paying for any of this and why should they?
 There’s all this push like, ‘Please Senator Cornyn, Please Senator Cruz, we need money for this and that.’”

 When nine-year-old African American caddie Alvin Propps was arrested for playing golf at the newly desegregated Lions Municipal Golf Course in Austin, Texas, in 1950, it set off a firestorm that eventually made its way to the mayor’s office.
 As the first peacefully desegregated golf course in the former Confederate South during the Jim Crow era, the course became the center of controversy.
 But when the mayor’s office decided to drop the charges, it set a precedent, and Lions Municipal became open to African Americans from that day forward.
-However, the course is now threatened by private development, after the City of Austin decided in 2011 not to renew the lease on the 1924 course just two miles west of the Texas state capitol.
+However, the course is now threatened by private development, after the University of Texas Board of Regents decided not to renew the City of Austin's lease in 2011 on the 1924 course just two miles west of the Texas state capitol.
 In 2019, it could be handed over to developers.
 In a post by the Cultural Landscape Foundation, Glenda Gilmore, the Peter V. and C. Vann Woodward Professor of History at Yale University, said, “Historians searching for the impetus of the ‘classical phase of the Civil Rights Movement,’ preceding Brown v.
 Board in 1954 and the Montgomery Bus Boycott in 1955, have posited a ‘long civil rights movement’ that preceded those iconic struggles.
 In other words, Lions Municipal Golf Course is representative of the ‘birth of the civil rights movement.'”
 The city has floated the idea of preserving the clubhouse, but not the course.
 However, many critics say that because the structure wasn’t part of the site when the desegregation happened, preserving the clubhouse alone is not enough.
 The Congressional Black Caucus has voiced support for measures to protect the course, and the Texas House of Representatives, the City of Austin, and Travis County, Texas, have all passed resolutions acknowledging the historic importance of the site.

 The materials are still off-gassing at Goodnight Charlie’s, but every great pair of cowboy boots was new at one point, right?
 Houston’s newest (and Montrose’s only) honky-tonk is more barn than Bauhaus, but don’t get it twisted, the design elements have a great rhythm.
 Texas is right here, so says CONTENT Architecture, with its take on the vernacular form both old and new.
 The rectangular structure, clad in rough cedar, provides a generous cut for the recessed entrance that is as welcoming as an East Texas shotgun house.
 The cedar is evocative of fenceposts that dot the countryside.
 Louvers run front to back and then up to the gable over the patio—the de facto front porch.
 Hefty posts carry the weight vertically, like the jacked-up beach houses of Galveston.
 Gin Design Group worked some boot-scootin’ inside, creating a glowing crescent moon for the stage and cheeky Alamo print wallpaper for the restrooms.